 Beach houses, particularly those in tourist locations, are not governed by the same rules as houses in large cities.

 Rental prices vary depending on the length of stay, number of rooms and/or bathrooms, and the general condition of the property.
-Usually, people rent on a per-night basis.
+Usually, people rent beach houses on a per-night basis.

-Renting a smaller beach house cost less at around $500.
+Renting a smaller beach house can cost as little as US$500 a month.
 But these are usually much smaller, with only one bedroom, and are more difficult to find.

 Requirements